-- safe, healthy working conditions for all employees and volunteer staff
+• Safe, healthy working conditions for all employees and volunteer staff.

-- safe and healthy supervision and instruction for all activities
+• Safe and healthy supervision and instruction for all activities.

-- training and support for employees and volunteers to achieve the above.
+• Training and support for employees and volunteers to achieve the above.

-Operational details of how our safety policy is implemented are described in the Fellowship Afloat Charitable Trust (FACT), Centre Code of Practice.
+Operational details of how our safety policy is implemented are described in the FACT Centre Code of Practice.

-1. Management structure
+1. Management Structure

 Fellowship Afloat Charitable Trust was established in 1969 and in 1997 became a limited company registered in England and Wales, Company No: 3264887, Charity No: 1059143.

 A board of Trustees oversees the governance and policy of the Trust.

 Staff are recruited for their experience and qualifications; the Trust has a commitment to staff development and the attainment of professional qualifications.
-Appropriate personal checks; which include a Disclosure and Barring Service Enhanced Check (DBS) (formally Enhanced CRB Disclosure), are made on all new staff, and regularly reviewed.
-A schedule of qualifications for both full time and voluntary staff may be obtained from the FACT office.
+Appropriate personal checks, which include a Disclosure and Barring Service Enhanced Check (DBS), are made on all new staff, and are regularly reviewed.

 The extensive refit has enabled modern fire resistant materials to be used throughout, generous toilet and shower facilities and a modern galley which conforms to the Food Act legislation.

 Group accommodation comprises 2, 4 and 5 berth cabins each with heating and washing facilities.
 A fire and smoke detection system protects all parts of the vessel.

-3. Sailing and activities
+3. Sailing & Activities

-Sailing craft always sail as a fleet with safety craft in attendance.
-VHF communication radios and appropriate safety equipment are maintained to a high standard.
+Sailing craft always sail as a fleet with safety craft in attendance; VHF communication radios and appropriate safety equipment are maintained to a high standard.

 All trainees and instructional staff must wear appropriate personal buoyancy and if necessary waterproof clothing, both of which are available free from the centre.

-4. First Aid policy
+4. First Aid Policy

 Fixed and mobile First Aid equipment is available for use by visitors and staff at all times.
 First Aid equipment comprises items recommended by the latest Health and Safety Executive guidance.
 All full time staff are qualified first-aiders.
 An appointed FACT senior first-aider takes responsibility for managing training, equipment and first aid services onboard.
 A rigorous accident & medical treatment and "serious incident" recording system is in place.
 A doctor is always on hand locally to attend any medical needs.